What Every Teen Needs to Know About Their Digital Footprint

-Do your kids know that every time they go online they leave a trail, like cookie crumbs leading from the kitchen to their bedroom?
+Do your teens know that every time they go online they leave a digital footprint or trail, like cookie crumbs leading from the kitchen to their bedroom?
 The only difference: these trails of crumbs will never be erased and could either hurt or help them later in life.

-This is important because teens have grown up with technology all around them—they even use it at school—and are not yet equipped with the knowledge that their actions go far beyond that blog comment or Facebook post they just left.
+Your child’s digital footprint and the way the behave online, their digital citizenship, are important because teens have grown up with technology all around them and are not yet equipped with the knowledge that their actions go far beyond that blog comment or Facebook post they just left.
+A poor decision made in a split second can damage your child’s digital footprint and follow them to adulthood, which is why teaching your child about good digital citizenship and social media etiquette is of the utmost importance.

-The perfect example of this is the bittersweet story of 10 Harvard hopefuls whose acceptance offers were revoked after the school uncovered their unseemly social media activity.
-The Harvard Crimson reports, “students sent each other memes and other images mocking sexual assault, the Holocaust, and the deaths of children.”
-While the students in question did not intend for their highly inappropriate posts to be seen worldwide, the moral of the story is – nothing is truly private on the internet.
-And, while this seems like an obvious statement to make, the truth is that kids of all ages are still making mistakes on social media that could affect their future.
+While the students in question did not intend for their highly inappropriate posts to be seen worldwide, the moral of the story is – nothing is truly private on the Internet.
+And, while this seems like an obvious statement to make, the truth is that kids of all ages are still making social media mistakes that could affect their future.